sfeuga/blog/_list/vinyl.md

 ---

 ### All Ok
-* La Muerte - llamame
+* Llamame La Muerte - 12"
 * Daft Punk - Around the World